 ISE's stockholders are entitled to one vote for each share held of record on all matters to be voted on by stockholders.
 In connection with the vote required for any business combination, all of ISE's existing stockholders, including all of its officers and directors, have agreed to vote their respective shares of common stock owned by them immediately prior to ISE's initial public offering in accordance with the public stockholders.
-This voting arrangement shall not apply to shares included in units purchased in ISE's initial public offering or purchased following the offering in the open market by any of ISE's initial stockholders, officers and directors.
-Additionally, ISE's initial stockholders, officers and directors will vote all of their shares in any manner they determine, in their sole discretion, with respect to any other items that come before a vote of ISE's stockholders.
+This voting arrangement shall not apply to shares included in units purchased in ISE's initial public offering or purchased following the offering in the open market by any of ISE's initial stockholders, officers and directors will vote all of their shares in any manner they determine, in their sole discretion, with respect to any other items that come before a vote of ISE's stockholders.